Criminology

 Criminology at Queen’s is internationally recognised for its research contributions and teaching excellence.

-Over 88% of research submitted by colleagues from Criminology, Social Policy, Sociology and Social Work to the Social Policy and Social Work Unit of Assessment (UoA) was judged to be World Leading or Internationally Excellent.
-An endorsement of the quality of our research and its impacts in areas such as the penal system, mental health and trauma; work once again achieved through work undertaken in partnership with the health, social care and criminal justice sectors.
-We are delighted that Social Work and Social Policy (including Sociology and Criminology) has been ranked at 12th in the UK (Times Higher Education Social Work and Social Policy UoA table).
+Additionally, staff are engaged in world-leading and internationally excellent research.
+Over 88% of research submitted by colleagues from Criminology, Social Policy, Sociology and Social Work to the Social Policy and Social Work Unit of Assessment (UoA) in an independent government review of research was judged to be world-leading or internationally excellent.
+This demonstrates the quality of our research and its impacts in areas, such as the penal system, mental health, and trauma.
+This research has been ranked 12th in the UK (Times Higher Education Social Work and Social Policy UoA table) and is undertaken in partnership with the criminal justice, health and social care sectors.

 IN THE UK